Tamarind Duck Tamarind Duck

 清真菜 • Thai • Salad • Chicken

-"To start, we shared a platter designed for two, featuring chicken satay, pork skewers, prawn crackers, and spring rolls, accompanied by various dips.
-Everything was delicious, but the pork skewers were a delightful standout, with incredibly tender meat and a nicely balanced tamarind sauce.
-The chicken satay was also well-prepared—tasty and moist, which is often a challenge with chicken skewers.
-I did feel that the portions were somewhat small for £14, especially since there was only one of each item per person.
-However, in retrospect, this was likely wise given the larger main courses coming up!
-For mains, we each ordered noodle dishes: I had the chicken pad Thai, while my partner opted for the prawn drunken noodles, and we shared a plate of stir-fried aubergine.
-The portions for the mains were generous, and my pad Thai was exactly what I was craving.
-My partner's drunken noodles were equally delightful, with good-quality prawns.
-The aubergine, however, was the star of the show—soft, silky, and perfectly cooked, with a rich and flavorful sauce that was wonderful but quite intense, making it a good choice to share.
-We paired our meal with a bottle of the house white, which was light, fruity, and complemented our dishes beautifully.
-The service was prompt, which is ideal for a pre-theater dinner, yet we never felt rushed and were able to enjoy our wine and unwind a little before heading out.
-I noticed they were fully booked and had to turn away walk-ins, so I recommend making a reservation for a pre-theater meal, which is easy to do through their website.
-Just a heads up—the service charge is automatically included in the bill.
-For two of us, with possibly 2.5 courses and wine, our total came to £75, including tip.
-While this is a bit more than we usually spend, it felt completely reasonable for the quality of food in London’s theater district."
+"To kick things off, we ordered a sharing plate for two that included chicken satay, pork skewers, crab crackers, and crispy spring rolls, accompanied by various dips.
+Everything was delicious, but the pork skewers were a standout; the meat was incredibly tender, and the tamarind sauce was perfectly balanced.
+The chicken satay was also enjoyable, flavorful, and not dry like chicken can sometimes be.
+I felt that the portion was a bit light since it cost £14 for two servings, and each of us only got one of each item, but in hindsight, it seemed reasonable as a starter before the main course.
+For our mains, we each ordered a noodle dish—I had the Pad Thai, and my partner had the prawn drunken noodles, and we shared a plate of stir-fried eggplant.
+The portions for the mains were generous, and my Pad Thai was exactly what I wanted—delicious!
+The drunken noodles were also fantastic, with good prawns.
+The eggplant was the real highlight; it was soft and silky, beautifully cooked with an incredibly rich, flavorful sauce.
+I was glad we shared it, as it was quite rich.
+We paired our meal with a bottle of house white wine, which was nice, light, and fruity, complementing the food perfectly.
+The food came out quickly, which is ideal for a pre-theater dinner, but we never felt rushed and were able to enjoy our wine and relax a bit before heading out.
+The restaurant was fully booked, so I recommend making a reservation for a pre-theater meal through their website.
+It's worth noting that a service fee is automatically added to the bill, just so you're aware.
+For two people (possibly 2.5 courses and wine), our meal came to £75, including tips, which is a bit more than we would typically spend, but completely reasonable for the quality of dining in London’s theater district."